caiks/AlignmentRepa/README.md

 ## Usage

-Typically we wish to force compilation in ghci.
-See [GHCi Performance](http://dev.stephendiehl.com/hask/#ghci).
+Typically we wish to force compilation in ghci in order to have the highest performance.
+See [Compiling to object code inside GHCi](https://downloads.haskell.org/~ghc/8.4.1/docs/html/users_guide/ghci.html#compiling-to-object-code-inside-ghci).
 Load AlignmentDevRepa to import the modules and define various useful abbreviated functions,
 ```
 cd AlignmentRepa